 Eaton manages the company's student outreach and development initiatives and leads training for the theatre's student and university training programs, including the company's 2010 training residency at the University of Colorado, Colorado Springs.
 Eaton graduated from Guilford College with a BS in Criminal Justice and a BA in Theatre, and served in Greensboro, N.C. as a grassroots organizer for the first Truth and Reconciliation Commission in the US.
 She represented Double Edge for the US Artists Initiative at the 2009 Year of Grotowski in Wroclaw, Poland, in June 2009.

-Adam Bright (Actor & Technical/ Facilities Director) is originally from London, England.
+Adam Bright (Actor & Associate Director) is originally from London, England.
 He began working with the company in 2005 and became a core group member in January 2010.
 Bright is Actor and Technical Director of Double Edge's most recent performance, The Grand Parade (of the 20th Century).
 He also created the role of Detective Demotte in

 the Disappearance, and has appeared in four company performances and eight Summer Spectacles.